dms-viz/dms-viz-docs/introduction/getting-started/index.md

 https://raw.githubusercontent.com/dms-viz/configure_dms_viz/main/tests/sars2/output/sars2.json
 ```

 This approach has some advantages.
 For example, after providing a link to your data, this link is saved in the URL, allowing you to share a view of **`dms-viz`** with the data pre-loaded and ready to view.
-Also, this approach allows you to proivde a markdown description (also hosted remotely) of the datasets.
-For more details on using the web-based portion of **`dms-viz`** including hosting, interacting, and sharing your files, check out the [interaction reference](/visualizing-data/web-tool-api/).
+For more details on using the web-based interface of **`dms-viz`** including hosting, interacting, and sharing your files, check out the [interaction reference](/visualizing-data/web-tool-api/).